 Photo-BurcinIkiz copy 2.jpg

 I am a neuroscientist with over 20 years of research and consulting experience in brain disorders and mental health.
-My work explores how climate change and environmental factors impact brain health and ways to transform these insights into tangible global health advancements.
+My work focuses on how climate change and environmental factors affect brain health, and how these insights can be translated into tangible global health solutions.

 In 2023, I launched EcoNeuro, a research initiative dedicated to exploring the intersection of neuroscience and the environment.
-In 2024, I founded the International Neuro Climate Working Group, where I lead a network of over 100 scientists, clinicians, policymakers, and public health experts in spearheading global research, advocacy, policy, and community efforts to address the effects of climate change on brain health.
+In 2024, I founded the International Neuro Climate Working Group, where I lead a network of over 150 scientists, clinicians, policymakers, and public health experts.
+Our group spearheads global research, advocacy, policy, and community efforts to address the effects of climate change on brain health and was recently recognized by the World Economic Forum as one of the top five global initiatives tackling climate change and mental health.

-I advise the Council on Foreign Relations on climate change adaptation and U.S. foreign policy on global health.
-I also serve on the scientific advisory boards of several international organizations, including the Climate Cares Centre in the UK and the Climate Clinic in Turkey.
+I advise the World Health Organization and the Council on Foreign Relations on climate and global health and serve on the scientific advisory boards of several international organizations, including the Climate Mental Health Network (U.S.), the Climate Cares Centre (UK), and the Climate Clinic (Turkey).
+I am also a member of the Scientific Committee of the Yaoundé Declaration on African Leadership in Brain Diplomacy.

-Recognized as a leading expert in brain health, I frequently provide insights and participate in interviews across various international media outlets, including The Guardian and Bloomberg, as well as Australia's and Canada’s leading radio stations.
-My speaking engagements have taken me to platforms such as TEDx, the United Nations General Assembly, and COP29.
-I also regularly contribute to Psychology Today as a writer and have published in Undark Magazine, Think Global Health, and numerous scientific articles in peer-reviewed academic journals.
+Recognized as a leading expert in brain health, I frequently provide insights and commentary across various international media platforms, including The Guardian and Bloomberg, as well as the leading radio stations of Australia and Canada.
+I speak regularly at global forums such as TEDx, the United Nations General Assembly, WHO conferences, and COP29.
+I also contribute as a writer to Psychology Today, and my work has been published in outlets such as Undark Magazine and Think Global Health, as well as numerous peer-reviewed scientific journals.

-My previous roles include managing the metabolic psychiatry program at Baszucki Group, developing research tools as a data scientist at the Chan Zuckerberg Initiative, and leading the motor neuron disease research program at Regeneron Pharmaceuticals.
-These positions have given me diverse experiences in interdisciplinary, patient-driven research.
+Previously, I managed the metabolic psychiatry program at the Baszucki Group, developed research tools as a data scientist at the Chan Zuckerberg Initiative, and led the motor neuron disease research program at Regeneron Pharmaceuticals.
+These roles have shaped my interdisciplinary, patient-centered approach to research.

-I earned my B.Sc. in Biomedical Computation from Stanford University and my Ph.D. in Neurobiology from Columbia University.
-I hold two patents from my postdoctoral work and was awarded the Brunie Prize for my doctoral project.
-I have also participated in Columbia University’s Narrative Medicine and On Deck’s Writer Fellowship programs.
+I earned a B.Sc. in Biomedical Computation from Stanford University and a Ph.D. in Neurobiology from Columbia University.
+I hold two patents from my postdoctoral research and received the Brunie Prize for my doctoral thesis.
+I have also participated in Columbia University’s Narrative Medicine Program and the On Deck Writer Fellowship.

-Outside my professional pursuits, I enjoy running, photography, and spending time in nature with my family.
+Outside of work, I enjoy running, photography, and spending time in nature with my family.
 In 2019, I completed a six-month artist residency at Ten Women Gallery in Santa Monica.
-I live in Los Angeles with my husband, three children, and a puppy.
+I live in Los Angeles with my husband, our three children, and our puppy.

 I have no special talent.
 I am only passionately curious.